jendricio/Blue-Marble/English versions/Blue Marble Manifesto.md

 Governments are limited by their jurisdiction and the short-sightedness of their re-election cycles.
 We need a long-term and global approach that transcends political boundaries to address sustainability concerns.

 On the other hand, corporations prioritize profits above all else, which often conflicts with the interests of the environment and the people.
 Therefore, their efforts toward Environment and Social Governance have been insufficient and evaluated based on their immediate financial impact.

 As individuals and communities, it is up to us to take action towards a sustainable future.
 We must hold our leaders accountable and push for comprehensive and effective policies.
 We must also make conscious choices in our daily lives and support businesses that prioritize sustainability.
 Together, people can create a better world for themselves and future generations.
-## We are building the enabling tools for decentralized autonomous decision-making by the people
+## We are building the enabling tools for decentralized autonomous decision-making by the people.
-### We need to listen back to the stakeholders of humankind
+### We need to listen back to the stakeholders of humankind.
 The future of humankind and our planet rests in the hands of every individual.
 We are all responsible for taking action toward sustainability, and we cannot do it alone.
 It’s time to empower ourselves and regain control of our decisions.
 By embracing decentralized decision-making, we can create a new dynamic and give voice to every person.
 Let’s join forces and work towards a more sustainable future where everyone’s voice is heard, and everyone’s actions count.
 Together, we can make a difference and create a world our children will be proud to inherit.